Who? An irksome phrase commonly asked under NME's social media posts but in the case of these guys, you'd be right to wonder.

 When Jarvis Cocker left Pulp he decided to throw himself into the character Darren Spooner, an itinerant club singer in the band Relaxed Muscle, dubbed ‘the young sound of Doncaster’.
 It was a hoot and didn’t sell many records, which was probably Jarvis’ intention.

-The Rolling Stones warmed-up for shows in Paris and London last year under the name The Cockroaches.
+The Rolling Stones warmed-up for shows in Paris and London a few years ago under the name The Cockroaches.
 It’s nice to see they’re still self-aware.

 David Bowie isn’t a man afraid to take on other identities – his career is littered with them.
 Even when he wasn’t famous he was doing it.
 In 1962, when he was playing with the struggling working pub band The Konrads, he decided he would henceforth go by the name of Dave Jay.
 We’re thankful he had a rethink on that one..